 What are the treatments for skin cancer?

 City of Hope’s approach to treating skin cancer starts with a coordinated, multidisciplinary care team whose main goal is offering you the best, most individualized treatment plan.
 Your plan includes the newest therapies — including immunotherapies — and innovative treatment combinations effective for even the most advanced melanoma patients.

-We treat patients at all stages of disease including those with:
+We treat patients at all stages of disease, from initial diagnosis to advanced stages, including those with:

 The goal for everyone we treat revolves around options, starting with the important opportunity to participate in clinical trials at every stage of your cancer.
 This provides you with leading-edge treatments and access to studies that will define the next generation of best treatments.
 Our treatment approach involves:

-City of Hope is the only center on the west coast performing isolated limb infusion for extremity melanomas — a focused method of delivering chemotherapy (isolated to the affected limb) that greatly reduces side effects common with whole body chemotherapy.
+City of Hope is the only center on the West Coast performing isolated limb infusion (ILI) for extremity melanomas — a focused method of delivering chemotherapy (isolated to the affected limb) that greatly reduces side effects common with whole-body chemotherapy.
 ILI is effective for melanoma patients with multiple tumors and/or recurrences in a specific limb.

 City of Hope clinical trials include access to the latest drug therapies and combinations to treat melanoma.
 Many are based on the genetic changes driving tumors so that therapies may be tailored to specific mutations — others use unique combinations of immunotherapy agents.

 City of Hope patients also benefit from our collaboration with various groups, providing access to the newest therapies and clinical trials, including the Cancer Immunotherapy Trials Network.